By Ed Staskus

 At Holistic Massotherapy Jennifer Beam has synthesized Chavutti and Thai massage to make a new form of bodywork greater than the sum of it parts.

-“Chavutti helps to stretch out, to warm up, and loosen up the muscles and fascia,“ said Jennifer.
+“Chavutti helps to stretch out, to warm up, and loosen up the muscles and fascia,“ said Mrs. Beam.
 “Then the Thai massage brings it together by further stretching, folding in the compression aspects, and the energy work that is part of the process.”

-A graduate of the Ohio College of Massotherapy in Akron, she honed her craft at Lakewood Massotherapy, specializing in therapeutic deep tissue work.
+A graduate of the Ohio College of Massotherapy in Akron, Mrs. Beam honed her craft at Lakewood Massotherapy, specializing in therapeutic deep tissue work.
 In 2002 she traveled to Thailand where she studied Thai massage.

 Thailand is the home of Thai massage, which has been strongly influenced by the traditional medicine systems of India and China, as well as yoga.